All Products

 config: disabled

-2. Run the vi /etc/network/interfaces command to open the NIC configuration file and add the following content to the file based on the actual information:
+1. Run vi /etc/network/interfaces to open the NIC configuration file and add the following content based on actual information:

 iface eth0 inet6 dhcp